 Put the pot on the stove and let the cabbage rolls cook for 10 minutes.
 Turn the cabbage rolls from time to time by firmly grasping the pot handles and shaking the pot from side to side.
 This will help the rolls move around and not stick to the bottom.

 16. Let It Simmer

-Stuffed Cabbage Rolls FAQ
+Stuffed Cabbage Rolls Tips and FAQs